frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/create-a-doctype.md

 because the table has no records.

 Let's create some records.
 But before that, we need to clear the Desk cache.
-Click on **Settings** dropdown on the right side of the navbar and click on **Reload**.
+Click on the **Settings** dropdown on the right side of the navbar and click on **Reload**.

 Now, you should see the **New** button.
 Click on it and you will see the Form